The UK fishery managers have bottled it on the Bass Fishery Management Plan. It should have had a clear and ambitious vision:

 Recreational bass fishing generates far greater social and economic benefits than commercial bass fishing, but with a much lower impact on the stock.
 So increasing benefits without damaging the bass stock means increasing recreational fishing activity.
 The way to do this is to deliver the things recreational fishers want, and top of the list are:

-Which means targeting a higher bass stock level.
+Which means targeting a higher and truly sustainable bass stock level.

 Targeting a higher bass stock level